HoverHell/RedditImageGrab/README.md

 * Fails to download images from tumblr, deviant art, pixiv, & other sites
 * --num argument is not working properly
-* jtara1/imgur-downloader fails to remove imgur does not exist (dne) images

 ## Requirements: